CesarF/balance_reporter/README.md

 ### How to run

-Firstly, create a file named `local.env` in the root of this repository and include the next environment variables:
+Install Docker in your environment if they are not already installed.
+Then, create a file named `local.env` in the root of this repository and include the next environment variables:

 ```
 # local.env